 As effective as addiction treatment is, it is easy for former patients to fall into old addictive habits and relapse.
 Once recovering addicts leave treatment, they are left to their own devices without the continual help of all the doctors, psychiatrists, and therapists who watched over them every day during treatment.
 Thus, through substance abuse aftercare, recovering addicts can receive the continual support that they need to maintain their sobriety long-term.

 Another reason why substance abuse aftercare is vital is that long-term substance abuse alters the brain in a way that often cannot be reversed in the time that normal addiction treatment occurs.
-In other words, long-term substance abuse requires long-term substance abuse treatment.
+In other words, long-term drug abuse requires long-term drug abuse treatment.
 To provide addicts with the long-term addiction treatment that they need to repair their brains, they will need to have substance abuse aftercare.